TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Introduction

-Another parallel route to improving GANs examines their \textit{neural architectures}. \cite{lucic2018gans,kurach2019large} reported a large-scale study of GANs and observed that when serving as (generator) backbones, popular neural architectures perform comparably well across the considered datasets.
-Their ablation study suggested that most of the variations applied in the ResNet family architectures lead to marginal improvements in the sample quality.
-However, further research introduced neural architecture search (NAS) to GANs and suggests that enhanced backbone designs are also important for improving GANs further, just like for other computer vision tasks.
+Generative adversarial networks (GANs) have gained considerable success on numerous tasks~\cite{gulrajani2017improved,brock2018large,isola2017image,zhu2017unpaired,zhu2017toward,yang2019controllable,jiang2021enlightengan}.
+Unfortunately, GANs suffer from the notorious training instability, and numerous efforts have been devoted to stabilizing GAN training, introducing various regularization terms \cite{kurach2019large,roth2017stabilizing,zhang2019consistency,mescheder2018training}, better losses \cite{gulrajani2017improved,mao2017least,jolicoeur2018relativistic,li2017mmd}, and training recipes \cite{salimans2016improved,karras2017progressive}.
+Among them, one important route to improving GANs examines their \textit{neural architectures}. \cite{lucic2018gans,kurach2019large} reported a large-scale study of GANs and observed that when serving as (generator) backbones, popular neural architectures perform comparably well across the considered datasets.
+Their ablation study suggested that most of the variations applied in the ResNet family resulted in very marginal improvements.
+Nevertheless, neural architecture search (NAS) was later introduced to GANs and suggests enhanced backbone designs are also important for improving GANs, just like for other computer vision tasks.
 Those works are consistently able to discover stronger GAN architectures beyond the standard ResNet topology \cite{gong2019autogan,gao2020adversarialnas,tian2020off}.
 Other efforts include customized modules such as self-attention \cite{zhang2019self}, style-based generator \cite{karras2019style}, and autoregressive transformer-based part composition \cite{esser2020taming}.

-However, there is one last ``commonsense" that seems to have seldomly been challenged: using convolutional neural networks (CNNs) as GAN backbones.
+However, one last ``commonsense" seems to have seldomly been challenged: using convolutional neural networks (CNNs) as GAN backbones.
 The original GAN \cite{goodfellow2014generative,denton2015deep} used fully-connected networks and can only generate small images.
 DCGAN \cite{radford2015unsupervised} was the first to scale up GANs using CNN architectures, which allowed for stable training for higher resolution and deeper generative models.
-Since then, in the computer vision domain, nearly every successful GAN relies on CNN-based generators and discriminators.
+Since then, in the computer vision domain, every successful GAN relies on CNN-based generators and discriminators.
 Convolutions, with the strong inductive bias for natural images, crucially contribute to the appealing visual results and rich diversity achieved by modern GANs.